 First, cat owners don't need public liability insurance.
 This is because - unlike dogs - cats are seen as "free spirits" in the eyes of the law, and owners cannot be held legally responsible for the things they do.
 Interestingly, this principle has been enshrined in law since Ancient Rome.

 Meanwhile, the cost of vet treatment for a cat during its lifetime is significantly less than the cost for a dog.
-This is partly because procedures for cats cost less in the first place, and partly because the probability of cats needing treatment doesn't increase as sharply as they get older as the probability of dogs needing treatment does.
+This is partly because procedures for cats and kittens cost less in the first place, and partly because the probability of cats needing treatment doesn't increase as sharply as the probability of dogs needing treatment does.

 As a result, the total amount of vet bills cover in an insurance policy influences the ratings less for cats than it does for dogs, meaning policies with lower levels of vet bills cover (such as John Lewis Insurance Plus, which offers £7,500 of cover) feature highly in the top 10.